fst.view

 Parameters:

-idx: The index orslicewhere to get the element(s) from.
+idx: The index orslicewhere to get the item(s) from, or astrfor a single-item name search.

 Returns: